Creating a TPF and LCF¶

 - PIXEL_QUALITY is defined by

-to identify pixels that could have quality issues e.g. saturation - APERTURE is the aperture as a function of time.
+tess_asteroidsto identify pixels that could have quality issues e.g. saturation. - APERTURE is the aperture as a function of time.

 target.tpf_hdulist["EXTRAS"].columns